6.00 Program Development

 A cooperative team effort is encouraged among staff.
 FEELC arranges staff planning periods in order to encourage collaboration between members of teaching teams.
 All staff is expected to act in a professional manner at all times and to adhere to a professional code of ethics.
 Good communication between staff members is essential in order for positive working relationships to flourish.
 Should a staff member have a concern or question about the actions of a fellow staff member, he or she is encouraged to get together with that staff member and discuss the issue(s).
 If the concern or question cannot be adequately settled among the staff members, then it is important for the staff members to get together with their supervisor to discuss the issue(s).

-The Directors and or Program Coordinators will call teachers’ meetings for organization of work and in-service training.
+The Directors and/or Instructional Program Coordinators will call teachers’ meetings for organization of work and in-service training.
 The Director and/or Program Coordinators will observe and work in the classrooms with teachers in order to help ensure quality programming and act as a resource for the teaching staff.
 Attendance is encouraged and failure to do so may affect your annual performance review.

-First Environments is a “TV Free” center.
+First Environments is a “TV Free” center. .
+Only children over the age of 2 years old will be allowed no more than 30 minutes of technology or media use with prior approval from their Instructional Support Coordinator or Executive Director.
+The technology or media used must be integrated within the activities planned and/or the children’s play.
 Children are not allowed to watch television or use the computer as a television substitute.
-Should there be a special occasion in which an acceptable short video is requested by staff, this must first be approved by the Executive Director or Program Facilitator.
+Should there be a special occasion on which an acceptable short video is requested by staff, this too must be approved prior to viewing.